cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 ### Beanstalk Deployment

-Beanstalk deployment is quick an easy.
+Beanstalk deployment is quick and easy.
 Lets deploy a sample springboot war to this environment.
 Go to the application dashboard.
-Click on Upload and Deploy button.
+Click on `Upload and Deploy` button.
 This will open a pop up that will allow to upload package and apply a version label.
-Once can also select to deploy to all instances at once or batch wise.
+One can also select to deploy to all instances at once or batch wise.
 Click on deploy once ready (see @fig:aws-beanstalk-upload).